Lists of aircrew that flew aussie F-111s

-From the F-111 program inception in 1966 until the last 6SQN F-111C/G operational conversion course (OPCON) in May 2008, 393 aircrew have earned their place on the F-111C Aircrew Honour Roll’.
+From F-111 program inception in 1966 until the last 6SQN F-111C operational conversion course in May 2008, 393 aircrew earned their place on the F-111C Aircrew Honour Roll.
 Aircrew names are arranged in chronological order when they first flew the F-111.
 Where more than one aircrew is on the same course, they are listed alphabetically by surname.
-F-111C Aircrew Honour Roll Alphabetical
+The F-111C was crewed by two aircrew, seated side-by-side; a pilot always occupied the left seat with mainly navigators in the right seat or a variety of other aircrew combinations.
+The 393 F-111C aircrew honour roll comprise:

 • 200 Pilots (PLT)